-The end-use services for which equipment stocks are modeled include space conditioning (heating and cooling), water heating, refrigeration, freezers, dishwashers, clothes washers, lighting, furnace fans, color televisions, personal computers, cooking, clothes drying, ceiling fans, coffee makers, spas, home security systems, microwave ovens, set-top boxes, home audio equipment, rechargeable electronics, dehumidifiers, external power supplies, and VCR/DVDs.
-In addition to the major equipment-driven end-uses, the average energy consumption per household is projected for other electric and nonelectric appliances.
+The end-use equipment for which stocks are modeled include those major end uses that often span several fuels, such as space conditioning (heating and cooling) equipment, water heaters, refrigerators, freezers, dishwashers, clothes washers, cookstoves, clothes dryers, light bulbs, furnace fans, as well as several miscellaneous electric loads: televisions and related equipment (settop boxes, home theater systems, DVD players, and video game consoles), computers and related equipment (desktops, laptops, monitors, networking equipment), rechargeable electronics, ceiling fans, coffee makers, dehumidifiers, microwaves, pool heaters and pumps, home security systems, and portable electric spas.
+In addition to the modeled end uses previously listed, the average energy consumption per household is projected for other electric and nonelectric uses.
+The fuels represented are distillate fuel oil, liquefied petroleum gas, natural gas, kerosene, electricity, wood, geothermal, and solar energy.
 The module's output includes number of households, equipment stock, average equipment efficiencies, and energy consumed by service, fuel, and geographic location.
-The fuels represented are distillate fuel oil, liquefied petroleum gas, natural gas, kerosene, electricity, wood, coal, geothermal, and solar energy.

-One of the implicit assumptions embodied in the Residential Demand Module is that, through 2040, there will be no radical changes in technology or consumer behavior.
-With the exception of efficiency levels described in consensus agreements among equipment manufacturers and efficiency advocates, no new regulations of efficiency beyond those currently embodied in law or new government programs fostering efficiency improvements are assumed.
+One of the implicit assumptions embodied in the residential sector Reference case projections is that, through 2040, there will be no radical changes in technology or consumer behavior.
+No new regulations of efficiency beyond those currently embodied in law or new government programs fostering efficiency improvements are assumed.
 Technologies which have not gained widespread acceptance today will generally not achieve significant penetration by 2040.
 Currently available technologies will evolve in both efficiency and cost.
-In general, at the same efficiency level, future technologies will be less expensive, in real dollar terms, than those available today.
-When choosing new or replacement technologies, consumers will behave similarly to the way they now behave.
-The intensity of end uses will change moderately in response to price changes.
-Electric end uses will continue to expand, but at a decreasing rate [1].
+In general, future technologies at the same efficiency level will be less expensive, in real dollar terms, than those available today.
+When choosing new or replacement technologies, consumers will behave similarly to the way they now behave, and the intensity of end uses will change moderately in response to price changes.